Selskar Abbey

 Selskar Abbey (Mainistir Sheilsceire) is a ruined Augustinian abbey in Wexford, Ireland.
 Founded in the twelfth century, the abbey's full name was the Priory of St Peter and St Paul.

-The name is derived from Old Norse selr-skar, "seal skerry."
+The name is derived from Old Norse sel-skar, "seal skerry."

 History

 It is claimed that originally a Viking temple dedicated to Odin stood on the site.

 First church on site

 There was an earlier church on the site: it was here in 1169 that Diarmait Mac Murchada signed the first Anglo-Irish peace treaty.
 The leading Norman commander Raymond FitzGerald, (nicknamed Le Gros) and his wife Basila de Clare, sister of Richard de Clare, 2nd Earl of Pembroke (nicknamed Strongbow), are said to have been married at Selskar in 1174.

 There is a long-standing tradition that King Henry II spent Lent of 1172 at Selskar Abbey, where he did penance for the murder of Thomas Becket.
 It is unclear if there is any truth in the story, although Henry was in Ireland at the time, and Becket's murder, some fifteen months earlier, was still a subject of great controversy.
 Henry might well have felt that Selskar was the right place to make an appropriate gesture of penance.